WaqasSaleem97/CC_F25/Lab Tasks/Lab 1/install-ubuntu-server.md

 ## 1\.
 Overview

-Ubuntu Server is a variant of the standard Ubuntu you already know, tailored for networks and services.
+[Ubuntu Server](https://ubuntu.com/download/server) is a variant of the standard Ubuntu you already know, tailored for networks and services.
 It’s just as capable of running a simple file server as it is operating within a 50,000 node cloud.
+Download Ubuntu Server using [Link](https://ubuntu.com/download/server)

 Unlike the installation of Ubuntu Desktop, Ubuntu Server does not include a graphical installation program.
 Instead, it uses a text menu-based process.
 If you’d rather install the desktop version, take a look at our [Install Ubuntu desktop](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop) tutorial.